tonydimatteo13-eng/rng/RNG/pi-rng-kiosk/README.md

 * **Combiner:** Signed Z-scores flow through Stouffer combination and Benjamini–Hochberg FDR helpers in `analysis/combine.py` to produce the GDI plus per-test q-values.
 * **Detector:** `analysis/detector.py` enforces the calm → event → recover state machine using configurable thresholds/hysteresis.
 * **Storage:** `storage/metrics.py` keeps a ring buffer for the UI sparkline and snapshots raw bits whenever an event fires.
+* **Logging & export:** each analysis tick is appended to `data/logs/metrics.csv`, and a one-tap export copies the CSV plus recent snapshots to a USB drive.
 * **UI:** PySide6/QML (`ui/*.qml`) renders the gauge, sparkline, per-test lights, and events list.
 Touch taps cycle views; a long-press forces a refresh.

 ## Configuration (`config.yaml`)